domsson/succade/README.md

 # What's missing?

+- Support for _live_ blocks
 - Support for multiple bars
 - Support for multiple monitors
 - Lots of testing to find and fix bugs
-- Refactoring / cleaning up
+- Some Refactoring

 # Dependencies

 - `lemonbar`, obviously
 - `inih`, but that's included in this repository
+- `gcc`, to compile succade

 # How to install